DENTSPLY SIRONA (XRAY) Q3 2017 Results - Earnings Call Transcript

 This just happened a few months ago.
 He actually had me walk into the other room.
 He sent that image to the milling machine.
 And I watched the machine cut my tooth out of Zirconia.
 And I was out of there in one and 1.5 hours.
 So as a consumer, this single-visit dentistry model is very powerful.
 And when I asked him about, what does this mean to you?
 What's the benefit to you, my dentist?

 He told me he was doing 80 crowns a month and that the level of efficiency and the time that he saves and the improvement in his practice is off the charts.
 And I have to say that, for me, I don't have a lot of time.
-And getting in and out of there 1.5 hour one-time was wildly compelling.
+And getting in and out of there an hour and a half one-time was wildly compelling.
 So there's a lot of growth and a lot of opportunity in this space and we're going to place big bets on it.

 Operator